 ACD vs. IVR

-Many people make the mistake of conflating IVR with ACD, and though they are both designed to improve the customer service experience, there are differences between them.
+Many people make the mistake of conflating IVR (Interactive Voice Response) with ACD (Automatic Call Distribution), and though they are both designed to improve the customer service experience, there are differences between them.

 IVR is more focused on providing customer self-service opportunities — in many cases, to prevent the need for callers to connect with a representative altogether.
 Given that over 70% of customers want to at least attempt to solve support issues on their own, a strong self-service IVR menu is essential.

 ACD, on the other hand, is designed to connect callers with customer service representatives — but only those who have the qualifications to assist them.